Keep this in mind:

 •Embedment is when Mirena attaches to the uterine wall.
 If embedment occurs, Mirena may no longer prevent pregnancy and you may need surgery to have it removed.

 •Perforation.
 Mirena may go through (perforate) the uterine wall.
 If your uterus is perforated.
 Mirena may no longer prevent pregnancy.
 It may move outside the uterus and can cause scarring, infection or damage to other organs.
 Surgery may be needed to have Mirena removed.
+The risk of perforation is increased in breastfeeding women.

 •Discomfort during placement.
 Dizziness, bleeding or cramping may occur during placement.
 This is common.
 Let your healthcare provider know if the cramping is severe.